Who were the Texas church shooting victims?

 The Holcombes, and family friend Tara Elyse McNulty

-Two of her children survived and are in the hospital with John Holcombe.
+Two of Crystal’s children survived and are in the hospital with John Holcombe.

 Tara Elyse McNulty, a close friend of the family, also died.
 She lived with Bryan and Karla Holcombe and called them Mom and Dad, Ron Scott said.